 Díaz has warned that the takeover bid is "very bad news" and added that "economic democracy is losing."
 "We never talk about it, but it is the most important thing, along with human rights," she asserted.
 In an interview on Spanish TVE's La 1 channel, Díaz stated that the Spanish government "has the final say" and urged it to halt the operation.
 The vice president of the Spanish government described it as a "major mistake" to push through the takeover bid against the opposition of the Catalan economic, social, cultural, and union fabric.
 In addition, he has warned that it will "aggravate" banking concentration and make credit for households and SMEs more expensive.

-For her part, the First Vice President and Minister of Finance, María Jesús Montero, said that it is "premature" for the government to come to the table and what the response of BBVA is also.
-"To the extent that we have already rigorously analyzed this report, we will be able to convey what the government's position will be, but today it is still premature to be able to anticipate a decision," she noted.
+For her part, the First Vice President and Minister of Finance, María Jesús Montero, said that it is "premature" for the government to take a position.
+The minister said that "now it is up to the government to study it, see what conditions the CNMC has put on the table and what the response from BBVA is."
+"To the extent that we have thoroughly analyzed this report, we will be able to convey what the government's position will be, but today it is still premature to be able to anticipate a decision," she stated.

 Impact on employment

-Sabadell's small shareholders have also expressed their opposition to the takeover bid.
+The takeover bid is also good news.
 Its president, Jordi Casas, has demanded an "informative file" from the Competition Authority because information came out while the markets were open.
-"It's very serious," he told ACN.
-Casas also warned that not even large funds will participate in the takeover bid under the current conditions, as they would "lose money."
-BBVA, he said, wants to reduce dependence on Mexico and Turkey by gaining market share in Spain.
+Turkey is gaining market share in Spain.
 "What's not worth it is trying to solve structural problems by buying cheap," he warned.

 The ACCO considers the conditions imposed by BBVA insufficient.